-Habitat: soil fungi.
+Habitat: soil fungi and minerals.

 Individual Scots pines form close relationships with fungi that live mainly in the soil.
 Here the fine roots of the tree interact with a network of threads that are the main mass of a complete fungus.
-The above ground mushrooms of fungi familiar to us are the fruiting bodies, the sporocarps, that produce huge numbers of minute reproductive spores for dispersal.
+The above ground mushrooms of fungi are the fruiting bodies, the sporocarps, that produce huge numbers of minute spores for dispersal.
 Most of such a fungus is below ground, where it branches out to extract all the nutrients and water it needs to live.

 The relationship between plant and fungus is of benefit to both organisms.
-This is a mutualism: a form of symbiosis which simply means living together.
-Symbiosis also includes parasitism and many species of fungi are parasitic on plants and animals (see 'Roots' chapter for more).
+This is a mutualism: a form of symbiosis, but symbiosis simply means living together.
+Symbiosis also includes parasitism and many species of fungi are parasitic on plants and animals (see 'Roots' chapter for much more about mycorrhizas).